YoungHypo/Homelette/flask/backend-socket/README.md

 # Homelette WebSocket Server

-Homelette WebSocket Server is the real-time communication component of the Homelette platform, specifically designed to handle instant messaging and live status updates.
-This service focuses on maintaining **WebSocket** connections and processing real-time events.
+This directory contains the **WebSocket** service for processing real-time events.

 ## Technical Stack

-- **Flask**: Lightweight web framework serving as the foundation
 - **Flask-SocketIO**: Extension that provides WebSocket support
 - **Redis**: Used as a message broker for scaling across multiple instances
-- **Gunicorn+Eventlet**: Production-ready WSGI server optimized for WebSocket connections
+- **Gunicorn+Eventlet**: WSGI server optimized for WebSocket connections
 - **SQLAlchemy**: ORM for database model access (shared with API service)

-## Deployment

-- **Port**: Service exposed on port 5002
-- **Socket Path**: WebSocket connections available at `/socket`
-- **Performance**: Uses Gunicorn with Eventlet workers for improved connection handling

 ## WebSocket Event API